blinklet/learning/data-science/data-science-environment.md

 df1.drop('ArtistId', axis=1).rename(columns = {'Name':'Artist'})
 ```

-And you can do it all in the same statement:
+And you can do it all in the same merge statement:

 ```python
 df2 = (pd